What is Strikethrough in Excel?

 Strikethrough is a feature in excel which puts a line between cells, if the cells have some values then the value has a line mark over it, it is a type of format in excel which can be accessed from format cells tab while right-clicking on it or from the excel keyboard shortcut CTRL + 1 from the numeric tab of the keyboard, to remove a strikethrough the process is same.

-- Strikethrough Using the Excel Shortcut
+- Using Excel Shortcut Key

-- Strikethrough Using the Format Cells Option
+- Using Format Cell Options

-- Strikethrough Using this option from Quick Access Toolbar
+- Using from Quick Access Toolbar

 - Using it from Excel Ribbon

 Let’s discuss each method in detail with an example –

 Method #1 – Strikethrough Using the Excel Shortcut Key